pharath/home/_posts/2021-07-05-cheatsheet-vim.md

 |:scriptnames | To find out which files Vim has actually loaded.
 Generally, only the last one listed is "active", and even it may not be if you've turned syntax highlighting off.
 |:echo b:current_syntax | To see the syntax currently in effect.
 |:syntax list | To see the syntax items currently in effect.
 This may help if syntax items from more than one syntax file are in effect.
+|:setlocal syntax? | The syntax for the current buffer can be queried via this command.
+It usually (but not necessarily) corresponds to the buffer's filetype (`:setlocal filetype?`).

 # In INSERT mode